picoders1/HEALTH-INSURANCE-RENEWAL-PREDICTION-and-CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 # 5. Exploratory Data Analysis(EDA)

-a.
-Data Cleansing is a primary process that needs to be worked on after data collection.
+1. Data Cleansing is a primary process that needs to be worked on after data collection.
-b.
-We have performed outlier treatment on features that had outliers, as outliers were affecting the mean values.
+2. We have performed outlier treatment on features that had outliers, as outliers were affecting the mean values.
-c.
-Dummy variables were also created for categorical variables using Label Encoding.
+3. Dummy variables were also created for categorical variables using Label Encoding.
-d.
-We have also performed Standardization of data.
+4. We have also performed Standardization of data.
-e.
-Business Moments Decisions and graphical interpretation of data are performed before and after data cleansing to analyze the statistics of the data
+5. Business Moments Decisions and graphical interpretation of data are performed before and after data cleansing to analyze the statistics of the data
-f.
-Visualization of univariate and bivariate plots was done in Python and Tableau.
+6. Visualization of univariate and bivariate plots was done in Python and Tableau.

 # 6. Model Building

 # Classification Algorithms:
-a.
-Shallow Model(KNN, Naive Bayes, Decision Tree) \n
+1. Shallow Model(KNN, Naive Bayes, Decision Tree) \n
-b.
-Ensemble Model(Random Forest) \n
+2. Ensemble Model(Random Forest) \n
-c.
-Regression Model(Logistic Regression) \n
+3. Regression Model(Logistic Regression) \n

 # Algorithms Used
-a.
-Support Vector Machine(SVM) \n b.Artificial Neural Network(ANN) \n
+1. Support Vector Machine(SVM) \n
+2.Artificial Neural Network(ANN) \n

 # Model Segmentation
-a.
-Hierarchical Clustering \n
+1. Hierarchical Clustering \n
-b.
-Density-Based Clustering of Application with Noise \n
+2. Density-Based Clustering of Application with Noise \n
-c.
-K-Means Clustering \n
+3. K-Means Clustering \n

 # 7. Model Evaluation

 Model Hyper-parameters used:
-a.
-Cross Validation \n
+1. Cross Validation \n
-b.
-GridSearchCV \n
+2. GridSearchCV \n
-c.
-RandomSearchCV \n
+3. RandomSearchCV \n

 Model Accuracy Measures :
-a.
-Confusion matrix \n
+1. Confusion matrix \n
-b.
-Accuracy \n
+2. Accuracy \n
-c.
-F1 score \n
+3. F1 score \n
-d.
-ROC (Receiver Operating Characteristics) curve & AUC (Area Under Curve) \n
+4. ROC (Receiver Operating Characteristics) curve & AUC (Area Under Curve) \n

 # 8. Deployment Strategy

-a.
-Flask :
+1. Flask :
-1. Flask is a micro-framework for building web applications in Python.
+1.1.
+Flask is a micro-framework for building web applications in Python.
 It began as a simple wrapper around Wekzeug(WSGI protocol) and Jinja and has become
      the most popular Python web application Framework.
-2. Flask and Green-unicorn module must be installed in the project environment using “pip install flask gunicorn”
-3. Gunicorn is a Python WSGI HTTPS Server that uses a worker model.
+1.2.
+Flask and Green-unicorn module must be installed in the project environment using “pip install flask gunicorn” 1.3.
+Gunicorn is a Python WSGI HTTPS Server that uses a worker model.

-b.
-Heroku :
+2. Heroku :
-Heroku is a cloud platform as a service (PaaS) supporting several programming languages.
+2.1 Heroku is a cloud platform as a service (PaaS) supporting several programming languages.

 # 9. Conclusion

-a.
-This project is an exploratory attempt to understand the factors, which affect renewal decisions in the health insurance market.
+1. This project is an exploratory attempt to understand the factors, which affect renewal decisions in the health insurance market.
-b.
-The prediction model helped us to figure out features that contributed more to the renewal of health insurance policies.
+2. The prediction model helped us to figure out features that contributed more to the renewal of health insurance policies.
-c.
-Customer segmentation provided further insights into the business which would provide a targeted marketing  approach.
+3. Customer segmentation provided further insights into the business which would provide a targeted marketing  approach.
-d.
-The results also suggest customer satisfaction is a significant factor in influencing the renewal decision of policyholders.
+4. The results also suggest customer satisfaction is a significant factor in influencing the renewal decision of policyholders.

 # THANK YOU!!!